Popular vitamin won’t prevent a fall or fracture in older adults, health panel says. Here’s what can help

 By Jacqueline Howard, CNN

-When it comes to preventing the risk of a fall or fractures in older adults, the task force recommends against relying on supplemental vitamin D and calcium – and, for the first time, men are included in this guidance.
+When it comes to lowering this risk, the task force recommends against relying on supplemental vitamin D and calcium – and, for the first time, men are included in this guidance.

 Older adults may still need to take vitamin D or calcium for overall health but should take different steps to protect from fractures or reduce the risk of falling.

-The task force’s draft recommendation would update the current guidance to include recommending against supplementation in men ages 60 or older and it would remove mention of specific doses.
-The draft recommendation is not yet final, but will be available on the task force’s website for public comment through January 21, along with a draft evidence review.
+The task force’s draft recommendation would update the guidance to include recommending against supplementation in men 60 or older, and it would remove mention of specific doses.
+The draft recommendation is not final but will be available on the task force’s website for public comment through January 21, along with a draft evidence review.

-“When we did the 2018 recommendation, we did not have a sufficient number of male participants in the studies of fractures and falls with vitamin D. Since that time, there’s been enough to at least draw some conclusions, and we’ve drawn the same conclusion – it’s not helpful in terms of prevention,” said task force member Dr. Goutham Rao, chair of the Department of Family Medicine and Community Health and chief clinician experience officer for the University Hospitals Health System in Cleveland, Ohio.
+“When we did the 2018 recommendation, we did not have a sufficient number of male participants in the studies of fractures and falls with vitamin D. Since that time, there’s been enough to at least draw some conclusions, and we’ve drawn the same conclusion: It’s not helpful in terms of prevention,” said task force member Dr. Goutham Rao, chair of the Department of Family Medicine and Community Health and chief clinician experience officer for the University Hospitals Health System in Cleveland.

 “The other thing is that there were some questions about whether high doses might be beneficial of vitamin D and calcium,” Rao said.
 “But what we found is that there was no dose in our most recent recommendation that was associated with any benefit.”

-The draft recommendation can come across as “challenging” because people might interpret that the recommendations are saying that vitamin D and calcium are not important at all, said Dr. Sherri-Ann Burnett-Bowie, an associate professor of medicine at Harvard Medical School and a clinical investigator in the Endocrine Division at Mass General Brigham, who was not involved in the USPSTF’s new draft recommendation.
+The draft recommendation can come across as “challenging” because people might interpret it as saying that vitamin D and calcium are not important at all, said Dr. Sherri-Ann Burnett-Bowie, an associate professor of medicine at Harvard Medical School and a clinical investigator in the Endocrine Division at Mass General Brigham, who was not involved in the draft recommendation.

 “As stated within the draft recommendation, everyone should have the recommended daily allowance, which is anywhere between 600 to 800 units of vitamin D every day if you’re 1 year or older, and between 700 and 1,200 milligrams of calcium,” Burnett-Bowie said, adding that many people in the United States consume less than the recommended amounts of calcium.

-The USPSTF draft recommendation specifically recommends against supplementation with vitamin D, with or without calcium, for the primary prevention of fractures in postmenopausal women and men ages 60 or older who live in their own homes in the community and not nursing homes, long-term care facilities or are hospitalized.
+The draft recommendation specifically recommends against supplementation with vitamin D, with or without calcium, for the primary prevention of fractures in postmenopausal women and men 60 or older who live in their own homes in the community and not nursing homes, long-term care facilities or hospitals.

 In a systematic review of research, the task force concluded “with moderate certainty” that supplementation with vitamin D showed no net benefit for the primary prevention of fractures and falls in that age group.